apache/eventmesh/docs/en/instructions/eventmesh-runtime-quickstart.md

 | --------------------------------- | ----------------------------- | -------------------------------- |
 | eventMesh.server.rocketmq.namesrvAddr | 127.0.0.1:9876;127.0.0.1:9876 | RocketMQ namesrv default address |

-After pull the EventMesh image to your host machine, you can execute command below to configure **eventMesh.properties** and **rocketmq-client.properties**
+After pull the EventMesh image to your host machine, you can execute command below to configure **eventmesh.yml** and **rocketmq-client.properties**

 **3.2.2 Create Files**